gavmere/LeagueOfLegendsAnalysis/README.md

 | Recall (blue)    | 0.54  |
 | F1-score (blue)  | 0.54  |

 These scores look pretty bad.
 The accuracy of .54 signifies to me that the model is slightly better than flipping a coin on unseen data.
-Although it does not tell us if it underfits or overfits as precision and recall are pretty much the same, we can see that there *is* something to learn about these features.
+Although it does not tell us if it underfits or overfits, we can see that there *is* something to learn about these features.
 Overall, we determine the model is bad because we are just barely beating out a coin flip.

 ### Final Model
 For our final model, we really need to look deep into our data.
 In pursuit of this, we not only added features but also dropped/changed many as well.